Wright Park (Tacoma, Washington)

+Description

 The arboretum contains over 700 mature trees, representing about 100 native and exotic species.

+Several artworks are installed in the park, including a bust of Henrik Ibsen, the Greek maidens nicknamed "Annie" and "Fannie", Fisherman's Daughter, Trilogy, and a pair of lions.

+W. W. Seymour Botanical Conservatory

 The W. W. Seymour Botanical Conservatory is a Victorian-style conservatory located in Wright Park.
 Built in 1907, it was named in honor of donor William W. Seymour.
 Designed by Isaac J. Knapp, its wings and twelve-sided central dome contain some 3,500 panes of glass.
 Six sculptures created by former conservator Clarence Deming rest among the plants and reflect African, Māori, and Aztec traditions.

 The conservatory contains more than 550 plant species in its permanent collection, including agapanthus, azaleas, bromeliads, cacti, clivias, cymbidium, epiphyllum, ferns, figs, more than 200 orchids, palms, and rhododendrons.
-It also contains a rotating exhibit of floral displays that generally features between 300-500 blooming plants at any given time.
+It also contains a rotating exhibit of floral displays that generally features between 300–500 blooming plants at any given time.

 The conservatory was featured in several scenes in the 1992 film The Hand that Rocks the Cradle, starring Annabella Sciorra and Rebecca De Mornay and directed by Curtis Hanson.